OleksandrKuleshov/chat-fontend/README.md

-<h3>Chat Front-end</h3>
+<h3>Chat Front end</h3>

-This is front-end implementation for a chat web app.
+This is front end implementation for a chat web app.

 ## Setup
 To run this project, install it locally using npm: